 7.6.4.1 ECN Initiated

-Once the MG has initiated ECN it shall operate according to clause 7.3 / [IETF ECN].
+Once the MG has initiated ECN it shall operate according to clause 7.3 / [IETF RFC 6679].
 If reduced size RTCP [IETF RFC5506] is to be used this should be indicated (via "a=rtcp-rsize") this should be signalled as part of clause 6.1.

 When RTP packets are received with ECN-CE marks, senders and/or receivers shall react with an appropriate congestion control.
-One of several different types of congestion control may be used (see clause 7.3.3 / [IETF ECN]).
+One of several different types of congestion control may be used (see clause 7.3.3 / [IETF RFC 6679]).
 When the MG receives RTP packets with ECN-CE marks it should act according to the type specified in the "Congestion Response Method" (ecnrous/crm) property.

 On receipt of the RTP packets with ECN-CE marks if the MGC has previously requested notification of this (via [ITU-T H.248.47], see clause 7.6.2 above) and the relevant criteria is met then the MG shall notify the MGC of this ObservedEvent.